BYLAWS of REDWOOD COMMUNITY RADIO

 Section 1.
 RCR shall be non-profit and nonsectarian.
 There shall be no discrimination in membership, employment or services due to race, color, sex, age, lifestyle, religion, national origin, sexual orientation or physical disability.

 Article XIII.
-Community Advisory Committee
+Community Advisory Boards

 Article XIV.
 Executive Committee